rtCamp/rtpanel/readme.txt

 = 4.1.4 =
 * Added: Added two new hooks
 * Modified: Update Foundation 5.0 to 5.0.3
-* Modified: rtMedia, BuddyPress and other supported plugin CSS
+* Modified: rtMedia, BuddyPress, bbPress and other supported plugin CSS
 * Resolved: Fixed the esc_attr bugs

 = 4.1.3 =